Meadowhall (shopping centre): Sections

-Oasis Dining Quarter and cinema
+Oasis

 The Oasis Dining Quarter is Meadowhall's food court which has food outlets and seating on both floors.
-The ground floor contains mostly fast food outlets including McDonald's, KFC, Subway, Pizza Hut, Five Guys and Barburrito but includes restaurants Nando's, Harvester and a Wetherspoons.
-The upper floor consists mostly of restaurants including Tapas Revolution, Frankie & Benny's, Coal Grill And Bar, PizzaExpress, Wagamama, Handmade Burger Co, Zizzi and T.G.I.
-Fridays.
-In July 2011 following the opening of T.G.I.
-Fridays, the food court underwent a £7 million redevelopment which saw it re-branded from 'Oasis Food Court', to 'Oasis Dining Quarter'.
-Restaurants such as Las Iguanas, CiaoBaby and Giraffe were added as part of the redevelopment.
+The ground floor contains mostly fast food outlets, with some restaurants and a pub.
+The upper floor has restaurants and a cinema.
+In July 2011 it has £7 million redevelopment with a renaming from the 'Oasis Food Court', to the 'Oasis Dining Quarter', more restaurants were added as part of the redevelopment.

-Vue cinema

-The dining quarter includes an eleven screen Vue multiplex cinema.
-It opened as a Warner Bros Theatre in 1993, before becoming a Warner Village Cinema and was rebranded Vue as part of their takeover of the chain in 2004.
+The dining quarter includes an eleven screen multiplex cinema.
+It opened as a Warner Bros Theatre in 1993, becoming a Warner Village Cinema and was rebranded Vue in 2004.
 The cinema was refurbished after the 2007 flooding.

-Transport connections
+Transport

-Meadowhall has a public transport interchange, Meadowhall Interchange, making it the only shopping centre in the UK that combines a bus, rail and tram interchange as well as making the centre accessible to both the local region and the rest of the country.

-Motorway

 The centre is located at junction 34 of the M1 motorway.

-Sheffield Supertram
+Meadowhall Interchange, is the only bus, rail and tram interchange serving a shopping centre in the UK.

+Interchange

 Meadowhall is served by two stops on the Sheffield Supertram network; the Yellow Line terminus at Meadowhall Interchange is located to the north of the shopping centre, while Tinsley / Meadowhall South tram stop is located to the south of the shopping centre and is served by the Yellow Line and tram-train services to Rotherham Parkgate.
 Meadowhall Interchange tram stop is located 15 minutes from the city centre and Meadowhall is used as a park and ride.
-The Yellow Line from Meadowhall passes the Sheffield Arena, Ice Sheffield, the Institute Of Sport and the Valley Centertainment entertainment complex.
+The Yellow Line from Meadowhall passes the Sheffield Arena, Ice Sheffield, the Institute of Sport and the Valley Centertainment entertainment complex.

-Bus

 The interchange has a large bus station with routes covering most of South Yorkshire, but especially the local Sheffield and Rotherham area.

-Train

 There is a multi-platform railway station at Meadowhall which has frequent links to and from Doncaster, Sheffield, Leeds and Manchester.

 Awards

-The centre has won awards, including two awards for innovative events at the ICSC maxi awards 2006, held in Chicago and two awards for its Retail Bonding Programme (in best Retail Partnership category) and also for its commercialisation, (adding value to the customer shopping experience) at the BCSC Purple Apple Awards in London.
+The centre has won awards, including two awards for innovative events at the ICSC maxi awards 2006, held in Chicago and two awards for its Retail Bonding Programme (in best Retail Partnership category) and also for its commercialisation (adding value to the customer shopping experience) at the BCSC Purple Apple Awards in London.